Geography of Myanmar: Climate

 Tropical monsoon in the lowlands below 1000 m; cloudy, rainy, hot, humid summers (southwest monsoon, June to September); less cloudy, scant rainfall, mild temperatures, lower humidity during winter (northeast monsoon, December to April).

 Myanmar has three seasons: the cool and drier northeast monsoon running from late October to mid-February, the hot and dry intermonsoonal season from mid-February to mid-May and the rainy southwest monsoon from mid-May to late-October.
-Colloquially, they are called the winter, summer and rainy reasons respectively.
+Colloquially, they are called the winter, summer and rainy seasons respectively.
 The alternating mountain ranges and valleys create alternate zones of heavy and subdued precipitation during the monsoon season, with the majority of the country's precipitation coming from the southwest monsoons.

 Climate varies in the highlands depending on elevation; subtropical temperate climate at around 2500 m, temperate at 3000 m, cool, alpine at 3500 m and above the alpine zone, cold, harsh tundra and Arctic climate.
 The higher elevations are subject to heavy snowfall, especially in the north.
 Distance from the sea also affects temperature and inland highlands can experience daily temperature ranges spanning 22'F (12'C) despite the tropical latitude.